 Baby sleep deprivation and negative emotions

-A recent study disrupted the sleep of 14-month-old babies during a single laboratory "sleepover."
+Adults aren't the only people who get moody then they are tired.
+In one experimental study, researchers deliberately disrupted the sleep of 14-month-old babies during a single laboratory "sleepover."
 The following day, these babies showed poorer emotional regulation--i.e., they had difficulty recovering from negative emotions (Montgomery-Downs and Gozal 2006).

 References: Baby sleep deprivation